Sheikh Hasina: Post-premiership

-The Interim Government has made the money laundering case of Sheikh Hasina and her family as a top priority for resolution.
+The Interim government has made the money laundering case of Sheikh Hasina and her family a top priority for resolution.
 On 11 March 2025, a Dhaka court ordered the freezing of 124 bank accounts of Sheikh Hasina, her family, related individuals and institutions which had Tk635.14 crore in them.
 It has also confiscated eight plots, which include 60-katha RAJUK plot with a deed value of Tk1.80 crore, as well as 10 decimal land holdings valued at Tk8.85 crore.
 On 18 March 2025, A court in Dhaka has issued an order to freeze another 31 bank accounts connected to Sheikh Hasina, her son Sajeeb Wazed Joy, daughter Saima Wazed Putul, sister Sheikh Rehana, and their affiliates.
 The total amount held in these accounts is Tk394.6 crore.
 A joint probe team found assets of Sheikh Hasina, her family, related individuals and institutions in United States, United Kingdom, Malaysia, Singapore, Hong Kong and Cayman Islands.
 Existence of a Russian slush fund was found in a bank of Malaysia.

 On 1 June 2025, the International Crimes Tribunal began trying Sheikh Hasina in absentia for the repression of protests against her government.
 On 2 July 2025, she was sentenced in absentia by the ICT to six months' imprisonment for contempt of court.

-A leaked audio recording, verified by the BBC, reveals that Hasina authorized lethal force against student-led protesters during 2024, reportedly resulting in up to 1,400 deaths.
+A leaked audio recording, verified by the BBC, reveals that Hasina authorised lethal force against student-led protesters during 2024, reportedly resulting in up to 1,400 deaths.
 The unrest, sparked by opposition to civil service job quotas, escalated into a mass uprising that ultimately ousted Hasina after 15 years in power.
 In the verified call, Hasina is heard instructing security forces to shoot protesters on sight, a directive corroborated by subsequent police use of military-grade weapons across Dhaka.
 The recording, authenticated through forensic analysis and matched to Hasina's voice, is now being used as key evidence in her trial in absentia for crimes against humanity.
-While her Awami League party denies any unlawful intent and questions the tape's authenticity, legal experts emphasize the recording's evidentiary significance in linking Hasina directly to the violent crackdown.
+While her Awami League party denies any unlawful intent and questions the tape's authenticity, legal experts emphasise the recording's evidentiary significance in linking Hasina directly to the violent crackdown.

-On 17 November 2025, Hasina was convicted of crimes against humanity by Bangladesh's International Crimes Tribunal, on charges including delivering inflammatory speech and ordering the use of lethal force against protesters during the July Revolution, and sentenced to death in absentia.
-She stated the trial was a "farce trial" driven by a "political vendetta."
-The OHCHR opposed the death penalty.
+On 17 November 2025, Hasina was convicted of crimes against humanity by Bangladesh's International Crimes Tribunal, on charges including delivering inflammatory speech and ordering the use of lethal force against protesters during the July Uprising, and sentenced to death in absentia.
+She stated the trial was a "farce trial" driven by a "political vendetta".
+The Office of the United Nations High Commissioner for Human Rights (OHCHR) opposed the death penalty, while the Human Rights Watch stated she and Asaduzzaman Khan were "prosecuted in absentia, not represented by counsel of their choosing, and sentenced to death, raising serious human rights concerns."

+On 27 November 2025, Hasina was convicted and sentenced to 21 years' imprisonment for illegally securing plots of land in Purbachal for herself and her family.